brian32768/VHPA-mapping/README.md

 Today first I had to do "alias npm=npm.cmd" on Pearl since I have changed from git to cygwin bash.

-Looks like I should find it running at http://localhost:8090/ -- yup there it is.
+Looks like I should find it running at http://localhost:8091/ -- yup there it is.
 By default it's set to look for content at the base URL of the server.

-Nowadays I want it to use the server at https://map.w6gkd.com/ so I have changed countrymaps.jsx and mainmap.jsx but that's a TODO item.
+Nowadays I want it to use the server at https://map.w6gkd.com/

 Debugging: The [Parcel site has tips.](https://parceljs.org/recipes/debugging/)